Banff Travel Tips: 30+ Things to Know Before You Go

 Yes, Banff National Park is definitely worth visiting in the winter.
 You’ll be transported to a winter wonderland with so many winter activities to enjoy.
 The mountain views are spectacular on a bluebird sky day with the peaks covered in snow.

-Similar to summer, winter is peak season in Banff National Park.
-From skiing/snowboarding, tubing, snowshoeing, dog sledding, cross country skiing, fat biking, horse drawn carriage rides, hiking to frozen waterfalls, and more means there’s really no shortage of things to do in Banff in the winter.
+From skiing and snowboarding to tubing, snowshoeing, dog sledding, cross-country skiing, fat biking, horse-drawn carriage rides and frozen waterfall hikes, there’s no shortage of things to do in Banff in winter.

-You’ll want to ensure you pack for Banff in winter which means you should wear layers and make sure your prepared for really cold temperatures.
+You’ll want to ensure you pack for Banff in winter which means you should wear layers and make sure you’re prepared for really cold temperatures.

 Read More